Ibrahima Bah: Jury discharged in migrant crossing deaths trial

 Related Topics

-The jury in the trial of a migrant who steered a dinghy in the English Channel in which four others drowned has been discharged after failing to reach a verdict.
+The jury in the trial of a migrant who steered a dinghy in the English Channel in which four others drowned has been discharged.

 Ibrahima Bah, 19, had been on trial for three-weeks at Canterbury Crown Court.